- International Shipping A Car France From Usa

-Typical Shipping Prices – How Much Does It Cost?
+Typical Transporting Prices – How Much Does It Cost?

-- If you’re shipping from the West Coast, it usually costs around $1,000 to first ship the vehicle to a port in on the East Coast for delivery of vehicle to France.
+- If you’re shipping from the West Coast, it usually costs around $1,000 to first ship the automobile to a port on the East Coast for delivery to the French Republic.

 To/From | Ground | Ocean | Days |